-- Expressed intention by the Government to instituting 'good governance' via transparent administration and the use of ICT. - Legislation creating a National Committee tasked with the coordination and the follow up of ICT, and creation of an Executive Secretariat for ICT that is tasked with elaborating system development strategies as well as ratifying international conventions on the development of ICT. - Initiatives by bilateral and multilateral partnerships to support state and parastatal institutions, taking into account the simple presence of the Government of Burundi website that has already taken steps towards instituting e-government functionality.
-The implementation of the Government website constituted one of the first initiatives of the United Nations Programme for Development in promoting ICT in the southern countries.

-- The computerization of payroll processing in the Ministry of Public Function and the Finance Ministry. - The connection to the internet via the fibre optic cable as of next year is a laudable initiative in the promotion of ICT in Burundi.
+- the expressed intention of the Government to institute "good governance" via transparent administration and the use of ICT; - legislation creating a National Committee tasked with the coordination and the follow up of ICT, creation of an Executive Secretariat for ICT that is tasked with elaborating system development strategies as well as ratifying international conventions on the development of ICT; - initiatives by bilateral and multilateral partnerships to support state and parastatal institutions, taking into account the presence of the Government of Burundi website that has already taken steps towards instituting e-Government functionality.
+The implementation of the Government website constituted one of the first initiatives of the United Nations Programme for Development in promoting ICT in the southern countries; - the computerization of payroll processing in the Ministry of Public Function and the Finance Ministry; and - the connection to the Internet via fibre optic cable as of next year is a laudable initiative in the promotion of ICT in Burundi.